 The Sustainability Committee of Student Government functions to implement projects, host events, and promote sustainability on campus.
-We meet on Sundays from 5-6 pm, with a regular meeting location TBD.
-For now, we have been meeting on Webex.
+We meet on Tuesdays from 5:00 to 6:00 p.m.

 Throughout the year, we work on implementing sustainability initiatives in collaboration with other university stakeholders, which include:

 - Reducing plastic consumption in the dining halls

 - Increasing the number & visibility of recycling bins in Parks Library

 - And others that our committee members are passionate about.

 Sustainability Committee also works with the Green Initiatives Fund Committee.
 The committee will review Green Fund proposals and ultimately vote on whether or not to approve the proposal.
 To find additional information as well as the application, visit https://www.livegreen.iastate.edu/funding/green-initiatives-fund.
 More information is also provided below!
 After the application is submitted, it is then reviewed by the Sustainability Committee; other campus stakeholders have the opportunity to ask questions, but the Committee makes the decision.
 If it is passed, the application is then reviewed by Finance Committee.